Ask a COVID-19 Question

-- The Dutch government has authorized local officials at the municipal level to implement additional measures to reduce the spread of COVID-19 including the mandatory use of face masks in designated public spaces, limiting opening times of restaurants and cafes, closing parks or shopping centers, closing public parking facilities, managing traffic flow or crowds, and banning large scale gatherings.
+The Dutch government has authorized local officials at the regional and municipal level to implement additional measures to reduce the spread of COVID-19 including the mandatory use of face masks in designated public spaces, limiting opening times of restaurants and cafes, closing parks or shopping centers, closing public parking facilities, managing traffic flow or crowds, and banning large scale gatherings.

 Entry and Exit Requirements: